 Decision making under risk relies on known probability distributions of outcomes.
-Policy design becomes then a question of identifying the most likely occurrence (or perhaps a quantile of the occurrence) given the underlying models, and applying measures that optimize the outcome.
-Risks around those most likely occurrences are described probabilistically, and confidence in one's actions in turn is best captured with statistical intervals.
-An obvious example is the forecasts that central banks present and the confidence intervals around them.
-The resulting fan charts (first used by the Bank of England) are stochastic simulations in underlying variables under assumed probability distributions.
-Confidence then is defined as the probability of ranges of events.
+Policy design becomes a question of identifying the most likely occurrence (or perhaps a quantile of the occurrence) given the underlying models, and applying measures that optimize the outcome.
+Risks around those most likely occurrences are described probabilistically, and confidence in one's actions is best captured with statistical intervals or similar probabilistic quantities.